rkmazumder/PersonalWeb/index.md

 ---
 ## Other Affiliation
 Assistant Professor (on leave)
-Institute of Earthquake Engineering Research Chittagong University of Engineering and Technology Chittagong 4349, Bangladesh
+Institute of Earthquake Engineering Research, Chittagong University of Engineering and Technology, Chittagong 4349, Bangladesh

 President, South Asian Chapter, Erasmus Mundus Students and Alumni Association